PigCI/pig-ci-rails/README.md

 Features I'd like to add at some point:

-* Add support for "upsert" for when tests are split over multiple machines
 * HTML output to include branch - Right now they're just timestamps which makes filtering hard.
-* Document setting branch/commit to handle when CI doesn't set it correctly.
-* Add rake for submitting reports.
 * https://rubydoc.info/gems/yard/file/docs/GettingStarted.md - Document the gem so it's easier for people to jump on.
 * Support ActionCable (when requests have no key).